 I babysat my three-year-old niece for two and a half weeks this past winter.
 In the afternoons she would want to have a dance party (I was told that I'm Anna because she has to be Elsa) and we would bust out our best moves for as long as she wanted to go.
 In the evening she would grab a book and bring it to me to read, but she always wanted me to tell her stories that involved her as a princess with a pet unicorn.
 When she went home I sat in my living room, experiencing the sound of silence for the first time in weeks and all I could think of is that I wanted a child of my own.

-When your baby comes into my home, there will be no shortage of books being read to them, and when they are old enough, I will have them read along.
-I will also encourage them to pursue their passions and interests.
+There will be no shortage of books being read to your child, and I can't wait until they are old enough to have them read along.
+I will encourage them to pursue their passions and interests.
 If they want to play soccer, then I will happily drive them to each practice and I will stand on the sideline cheering loudly at every game.
 If they want to take dance lessons, art classes, or music classes, I will be there to support them through all of it, even if that means I have to listen to weeks of "Row, Row, Row Your Boat" being played on an out of tune clarinet.